Uncontested divorces are more affordable and less time-consuming than traditional litigation.

 How is child support determined?

-Each state has child support tables that courts usually use to assign child support payments.
+Each state has child support tables that courts usually use to determine each parent’s share of payments.
 The basis of each table is parental income and the number of children.

-The amount of support cannot substantially differ from that in the guidelines unless specific circumstances (such as disability) are considered.
+The amount of support cannot substantially differ from the guidelines unless specific circumstances (such as disability) are considered.

 Can you get a divorce without child support?